Draghi ties Lagarde's hands with promise of indefinite stimulus

 “You remember me saying that all instruments were on the table, ready to be used.
 Well, today we did it,” Draghi told a news conference.

-Yet there were doubts as to whether the ECB measures — most of the few remaining tools in its monetary policy arsenal — would be enough to boost a euro zone recovery in the face of a U.S.-China trade war and possible disruption from Brexit.
+Yet there were doubts, even within the ECB itself, as to whether the latest measures — most of the few remaining tools in its monetary policy arsenal — would be enough to stoke a euro zone recovery in the face of a U.S.-China trade war and possible disruption from Brexit.

-Draghi acknowledged that the ECB’s already gloomy projections did not encompass the possibility of a hard Brexit or a further escalation of the global trade war.
+Draghi faced faced pushback from the representatives of Germany and France as well as at least one of his own board members when he pushed for resuming the ECB’s bond-buying program, three sources told Reuters.

 Thursday’s moves also infuriated Trump, who just this week called on the U.S. Fed to adopt a negative-rate policy.